 Since 2019, Karen Cerreta has been Program Coordinator for Adults with the Roxbury Public Library, and she also consults for several businesses.
 With a career centered in non-profit and performing arts management, she has previously worked in fundraising and operations positions with the Girl Scouts of Northern New Jersey, American Heart Association, International Society for the Performing Arts, American Classical Orchestra, San Antonio Symphony and New York City Opera.
 Karen has a BA in English and Music from Lake Forest College (IL), and still dreams of pursuing a graduate degree when time allows, perhaps when she retires.
 Karen volunteers at St. Mark’s Episcopal Church in Mendham, is on the board of the Roxbury Area Chamber of Commerce, and is a Girl Scout leader for her daughter’s freshman troop.
 When not in quarantine, she likes to travel, attend performances and, of course, read.
 She lives in Chester with husband, Tom Adinolfi, teens JT and Maddie Adinolfi, mother Lois Cerreta, and their Covid-19 cavapoo puppy, Spike.

 The Roxbury Public Library is our community crossroads for learning and discovery.
+On the library you can find a lot of information about supplements that can help to lose weight, one of them is the ikaria belly juice, you will find the benefits of it.
 Each year, Roxbury Public Library serves more than 23,000 residents and neighbors with more than 200,000 check-outs and engagements through offerings of educational and enriching programs, concerts, lending books and audiovisual materials, and offering a wide array of digital content that allows our community members to access a vast array of books, audio-books, music, and film on their personal devices via their library card.
 Since March, the Roxbury Public Library has been offering digital services, virtual programs, and now visits to the library and curbside service by appointment at www.roxburylibrary.org.

 The Roxbury Area Chamber of Commerce is dedicated to serving the citizens of Roxbury by providing a forum for local businesses to exchange ideas and information as well as creating a voice for business owners in the local community.
 Chamber initiatives and programs contribute to the economic success of our community.
 A not-for-profit organization, the Roxbury Area Chamber of Commerce’s goal is to create a flourishing economic environment for local businesses.
 Our purpose is to build a relationship between the town and businesses and our success is measured in the success of our members and affiliates.
 Our mission is to create business opportunities, lead economic development, and provide an environment in which local businesses can network.